bmitch26/Operating-Systems/README.md

 #### Email: brettjmitchell.dev@gmail.com
 #### Image and Slack/Github Profile Photo/Avatar: ![OS-Pic-2](https://github.com/user-attachments/assets/35580287-50de-4fdf-8664-19e1b71d9662)

-Note: Navigate to the shared wiki to see T01 terms (I am doing sections 5-8 and 11) and the bonus OS Research Page.
+Note: Navigate to the shared wiki to see defined OS terminology (I am doing sections 5-8 and 11) and the bonus OS Research Page.
 All sections are completed.